mariamonzon/ComputerVisionOpenCV/README.md

     )

 ### Erosion / Dilation
+- 'Dilation' is used to merge or expand white regions which may be close to each other and
+- 'Erosion' is used to separate or shrink white regions

-###  Implementing morphological operations from scratch.
+###  Implementing morphological operations from scratch
 ###  Opening and Closing
 ### Connected Component Analysis
 ### Contour Analysis